A Message to Your Heart

 "A Message to Your Heart", written and composed by Paul Curtis, was the 's entry at the Eurovision Song Contest 1991, performed by singer and actress Samantha Janus.
+The song finished in 10th place with 47 points.
 Paul Curtis had also penned the previous year's entry, "Give a Little Love Back to the World".

 Janus went on to become a successful actress, starring in the sitcom Game On and the soap EastEnders.
 Despite her achievements, her entry into the Eurovision is frequently remarked upon.
 She has said regarding the experience that her failure in the contest devastated her at the time and thought it would spell the end of her career.
 She has also called her appearance "ridiculous", in that she was dressed in a pink mini-dress while singing about starving children and says the lyrics of the song are burned into her memory forever.

 Background

 Composition

 Like the previous year, composer Paul Curtis submitted a topical entry for consideration; this time, the subjects were the less fortunate, suffering from poverty and starvation.
 Janus sung of the contrasts between the people who "are hungry just from being born", and the people who have too much, with "their only hunger being greed".
 The "message to [the] heart" refers to Janus imploring the better-off to, at the very least, say a prayer for the less fortunate, ending with the well-known John Bradford quotation, "There but for the grace of God, go I".
 The melody of the song is up-tempo.